South Gippsland

 South Gippsland, a region of Gippsland in Victoria, Australia, is a well-watered region consisting of low, rolling hills descending to the coast in the south and the Latrobe Valley in the north.
+It is part of the larger Gippsland Basin bioregion.

+Geography

 Low granite hills continue into Wilsons Promontory, the southernmost point of Victoria and mainland Australia.
 Rivers are generally very short and impossible to dam owing to the lack of potential storage sites, but groundwater of good quality is readily available.
 The major industries are forestry and dairy farming, and the principal towns include Cowes (on Phillip Island), Leongatha, Korumburra, Wonthaggi and Foster.

 Wilsons Promontory National Park features eucalypt forests and rainforests as well as its famous beaches, and is one of the most popular holiday areas in Victoria.
-Linked to mainland South Gippsland via a bridge at San Remo, Phillip Island is also a major tourist destination, noted particularly for its surf beaches, nightly Penguin Parade and Grand Prix track.
+Linked to mainland South Gippsland via a bridge at San Remo, Phillip Island is also a major tourist destination, noted particularly for its surf beaches, nightly Penguin Parade and the Phillip Island Grand Prix Circuit.

 12,000 years ago, South Gippsland formed part of a land bridge to Tasmania the remnants of which is the Furneaux Group of islands.

 A ferry operates from Welshpool to Lady Barron Island, part of the Furneaux Group.

+History

+White settlement of the South Gippsland area mainly took place around 1870 - 1880, when the Melbourne to Sale railway line was in construction.

+South Gippsland Shire Football Association

+The South Gippsland Shire Football Association ran from 1903 to 1921 and was an Australian Rules football competition.

+In 1905, the Alberton Shire FA (49 points) defeated the South Gippsland Shire FA (47 points).